nicspalla/yambo-wiki/docs/source/development/index_kitchen_sink.rst

 Kitchen Sink
 ============

-This is meant to show all elements available from `sphinx <https://www.sphinx-doc.org/en/master/>`__ and its extensions.
+This is meant to show all elements available from `Sphinx <https://www.sphinx-doc.org/en/master/>`__ and its extensions.

 For a more complete showcase see `Furo theme website <https://pradyunsg.me/furo/kitchen-sink/>`__.